David Gessner: Magazine and journal writing

 Gessner is the co-creator of Bill and Dave's Cocktail Hour, a website for which he and author Bill Roorbach write blogs.

 In January 2016, he served as the host of the National Geographic Explorer television show, Call of the Wild, which explored how viewing screens is affecting our brains adversely and how nature can be restorative.
 In October 2013, he appeared on MSNBC's The Cycle to offer his take on the anniversary of Hurricane Sandy.

-Video

-In 2010, his video, "Skiing the Beach", had been watched by almost 18,000 YouTube viewers.

 Literary works

 In 1997, Gessner published A Wild, Rank Place, a short memoir about spending a year on Cape Cod and tending to his father, who was dying of cancer.
 The book subverted the typical Thoreauvian year-in-the-woods theme with its dark themes and blunt language.
 This was followed by Under the Devil’s Thumb, a collection of essays about an easterner's years spent in the west, years made more vital and radiant by the author's own recovery from testicular cancer.

 Since 2001, Gessner has published seven more books that combine memoir with humor and observations of the natural world, beginning with Return of the Osprey, in 2001.
 The Boston Globe and Book of the Month Club both chose Osprey as one of the top ten nonfiction books of 2001, the Globe calling it a "classic of American Nature Writing".

 In 2003, Gessner published Sick of Nature.
 Sick of Nature has been much-anthologized and taught at MIT and Harvard University and many other colleges.
 Of Sick of Nature, renowned eco-critic Michael Branch wrote, "Gessner has positioned himself as a sort of Woody Allen of environmental writers" and "like Emerson, who observed that the dead forms of institutional practice must be revivified through radical acts of intellectual, aesthetic, and moral imagination, Gessner rails against the narrowness of environmental literature to open the field to new (if less earnest) approaches."

 This was followed by The Prophet of Dry Hill, which described a series of encounters with the great nature writer John Hay.
 In Soaring with Fidel, released in April 2007, Gessner continued to push the nature genre, following the entire 7,000 mile migration of ospreys from New England to Cuba and Venezuela.